 Gargling salty water is good for relieving sore throats or coughs.
 Cough drops are useful too; I like Fisherman’s Friend.

 - bismuth subsalicylate

-- liquid or pill; antacid, anti-inflammatory, and anti-diarrheal
+- liquid; antacid, anti-inflammatory, and anti-diarrheal

 - calcium carbonate

 - chewable pill; antacid

 - sodium alginate

 - liquid; prevents acid reflux when taken after meals or before bed

 - topical cream; steroid for itching and inflammation

 - topical ointment; antibiotic for minor wounds that are likely to become infected